melezhik/swat/README.md

 Using regexps

-Regexps are check expresions with the usage of <perl regular expressions> instead of plain strings checks.
+Regexps are check expressions with the usage of <perl regular expressions> instead of plain strings checks.
 Everything started with `regexp:` marker would be treated as perl regular expression.

     # this is example of regexp check